 It can get cold in the Rocky Mountains, and even down on the Front Range.
 Many Coloradoans and others located in cold climates often experience the winter blues, and sometimes symptoms of SAD.
 Even in warm weather locations, the lack of evening sunshine and the resulting shorter days, and longer nights, can take a toll on anyone.

-Online Therapy and Outdoor Recreation for Treating SAD
+Online Therapy and Outdoor Rec for Treating SAD

 SAD is more extreme than the winter blues.
 If you let the winter blues take over aspects of your life, including work and relationships, it may be a case of Seasonal Affective Disorder.
 Both are treatable.